 Prerequisite: FMSC 650.
 Limited to students admitted to the family therapy program.

 Initial application of family therapy skills and theoretical models to the practice of marriage and family therapy.
-Didactic focus on assessment and diagnosis of family process.
+Didactic focus on assessment and diagnosis of family processes.
 Emphasis on treatment plans from different therapeutic models demonstrated in case presentations and supervision of therapy.
+Therapist burnout prevention and intervention.

 FMSC 652 Psychopathology and Diagnosis in the Family System* (3)